A380 Vs. 777: Which Emirates First Class Is Best?

 • It’s not ideal if you’re traveling with someone; you have so much privacy that you won’t even really be able to spend time with your travel companion, as there’s no option to dine together, to combine two suites into one, etc.

 The other major consideration is that Emirates’ new 777 first class is only available on very select routes, as only nine 777s feature these cabins.
-So a vast majority of 777s don’t have this new first class.
+So a vast majority of 777s don’t have this first class, but rather have the product shown above.

-You can read an Emirates 777 first class review here.
+You can read an Emirates “new” 777 first class review here.

 If you haven’t flown Emirates’ new first class and have the opportunity to, I can’t recommend it enough.
-It’s a spectacularly good product, and then there’s the novelty of it.
-But let’s say you haven’t flown either product, or you’ve flown both products multiple times.
+It’s a spectacularly good product, and then there’s the novelty of it (like being in a seat with virtual windows).
+But beyond the novelty, how would I rank these products?

-Here’s my philosophy on which product is refer:
+Here’s my philosophy on which product I prefer:

 • If traveling with someone, I may choose the A380, for the ability to sit together, shower (not necessarily together), and go to the bar; I consider Emirates first class to be the most fun first class product in the sky, and it’s a lot more fun with company, and that’s something you’re giving up with the new first class

-• However, if I were traveling with someone in Emirates first class on an overnight flight where I mostly intended to sleep, I’d choose the new first class, as it’s much better for sleeping
+• However, if I were traveling with someone in Emirates first class on an overnight flight where I mostly intended to sleep, I might prefer Emirates’ old 777 first class, as it’s a private product, it’s great for sleeping, and you can still enjoy the flight with your travel companion

 Emirates Boeing 777 first class privacy